 Welcome to Canterbury Tahr Hunting Guide

 Come on an authentic New Zealand guided hunt with me, John Royle, for trophy Tahr, Chamois, Red Deer, Feral Goats and Wallabies.
-All of hunts are for free range animals only (no farm bred trophies).
+We offer a wide variety of hunts from free range on crown and private lands to estate hunting for Gold Medal Red Stag and Bull ELk.

 I have over 17 years of experience as a professional hunter – 13 of which as a government culler hunting many types of game all over New Zealand.